byterazor/yaap/README.md

 In all cases you have to make sure that argparse.c is compiled into an object file and is appended to your link stage.

+## Documentation

+The Doxygen documentation can be found at https://byterazor.github.io/yaap/ .

 ## Signed Commits
 All commits are signed with the GPG key for dmeyer@federationhq.de valid from 2017-07-30